MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/migrate.md

 - You must use [Windows PowerShell](/powershell/scripting/install/installing-windows-powershell#how-to-check-the-version-of-powershell) version 5.1.18362.752 or later.

 - Both the source instance and the destination instance must use Dynamics 365 Guides solution version 700.0.0.x or later.

+- Both the source instance and the destination instance must have the same major and minor version numbers.

 - You must have credentials to sign in to the source instance in the **System Admin** role (preferable) or **Operator/Author** role (required).